Piers Gaveston, Hugh Despenser and the Downfall of Edward II

 In a strategic move to shore up relations between France and England, Edward married Isabella, daughter of King Philip IV of France, and they were crowned together at Westminster Abbey in 1308, Edward aged 23 and Isabella aged 13.

-The first thing he did when he became king was invite Gaveston back to England, and the very first charter passed in his reign was to grant Gaveston the Earldom of Cornwall.
+The first thing Edward did when he became king was invite Gaveston back to England, and the very first charter passed in his reign was to grant Gaveston the Earldom of Cornwall.
 In hindsight, this was a big mistake.
 The installation of Gaveston as Earl of Cornwall, and his unconventional closeness to the king, led to him being perceived by many chroniclers as a ‘second king’.
 This angered the powerful earls, and led to frequent hostilities between the king and his subjects.

 In 1312, the king, his queen – pregnant with the future King Edward III – and Gaveston were forced to flee the wrath of the earls in the north of England.
 With careful planning, the earls were able to isolate Gaveston at Scarborough Castle, which they put under siege until terms of his surrender could be agreed.
 Talks were held between the king and the earls, and Gaveston was taken to Deddington Castle in the custody of the Earl of Pembroke, where he was left unguarded.
 It is not known whether Pembroke made an error or was in on what happened next.
 On hearing that Gaveston was so nearby, the Earl of Warwick attacked the castle, took Gaveston prisoner and with the support of the Earls of Lancaster, Hereford, and Arundel, had Gaveston tried and condemned to death for treachery.
 He was executed at the top of Blacklow Hill, on 19th June 1312.
 Edward was left humiliated and grief-stricken.

-Hugh Despenser The Younger
+Hugh Despenser the Younger

 Edward, however, did not learn from his mistakes in the handling of his relationship with Piers Gaveston.
 In 1318, another of his favourites, Hugh Despenser The Younger, was made royal chamberlain.
 Hugh was Edward's nephew by marriage, and Edward showered him with honour and titles.
 This, unsurprisingly, angered the powerful nobles again, who perceived Despenser as a threat to their own influence and privilege.